krisHicban/art-of-programming/06_oop/Special_Task/oop_homework_english.md

 ### The Interaction Simulation

-Now, let me show you how these classes interact in your night walk:
+How these classes interact in the night walk:

 ```python
 # Create the scene